16 Things Not to Do in Prague (2026): A Local’s Guide on What to Do Instead

 10. Don’t buy traditional souvenirs, that are not traditional, like around the King’s Route

-The King’s Route it’s not actually a street called ‘the King’s Route’ but the main route, which the kings took from the main square towards the castle (and over the Charles Bridge).
+The King’s Route it’s not actually a street called ‘the King’s Route’ but the main Royal Coronation Route, which the kings took from their castle at the Powder Tower through the main square and over the Charles Bridge to the castle.

 Pretty much every other shop is a souvenir shop, but not all souvenirs are traditional Czech ones (like all the Matryoshka dolls) or very original ones, come to that.

 Check out the souvenir shop with local artists (there are several as you walk from the Old Town Square to Charles Bridge), where you can buy locally produced and designed souvenirs and arts by Czech makers.
-There are also several shops with wooden toys, decorations, glass and jewellery.
+I think you’ll find that a beautiful Enamel Mug (usually decorated with lovely flowers or animals) or a set of handcrafted Wooden Toys are much better than any plastic trinket.

 11. Don’t drive in Prague